opencord/docs/prereqs/k8s-multi-node.md

     * Have the same user *cord* configured, that you can use to remotely access them from the operator machine
     * The user *cord* is sudoer on each machine, and it doesn't need a password to get sudoer privileges

-### Get the Kubespray installation scripts
+## Download the Kubespray Installation Scripts

 On the operator machine
 ```shell
 git clone https://gerrit.opencord.org/automation-tools
 ```

-Inside, you will find a folder called *kubespray-installer* From now on the guide will assume you're running commands in this folder.
+Inside this directory, you will find a folder called *kubespray-installer*;

-### More on the Kubespray installation scripts
+the following assumes you are running commands in this directory

-The main script (*setup.sh*) provides an helper with instructions.
+The main script (*setup.sh*) provides a help message with instructions.
 To see it, run *./setup.sh --help*.

 The two main functions are:

 * Install Kubespray on an arbitrary number of target machines
 * Export the k8s configuration file path as environment variable to let the user access a specific deployment

-### Install Kubespray
+## Install Kubespray

-In the following example we assume that
+The following example assumes that

 * Remote machines have the following IP addresses:
     * 10.90.0.101